meapistol/Spectra-of-graphs/README.md

 The graph must compact and Neumann boundary conditions are assumed at the vertices.
 The instructions how to run the progam are within the notebook and includes a set of tests.

-The main objective of this repository is that people should test GraphRoot as much as possible.
+The main objective of this repository is that people should test **GraphRoots** as much as possible.
 Many tests have been done but it is still possible that the program contains errors and such errors must be caught.
 Please report any errors or suspect behaviour under issues.

 The program **Isospectral.nb** has a set of commands to generate graphs that are isospectral but not isomorphic.
 Included in isospectral_spectra.nb